einrob/VDT/vdt.md

 ## Implementing segementation function

-In the follwing section I use the code of the udacity course section of the project as basis to implement a function to find cars in an image and return a list of bouding boxes of the valid detections.
+In the follwing section I use the code of the udacity course section of the project as a basis to implement a function to find cars in an image and return a list of bouding boxes of the valid detections.
 This function performs window search based on start/end points of a search area and a scale of the search window.
 Additionally to the y start/stop coordinates I added also x start/stop coordinates.
 That way it is possible to define a specific area of the image be search with search windows of different size.
-The proposed startegy of the udacity course is used to precalculate the HOG features for the whole image and then extract the search windows from the HOG images.
+The proposed strategy of the udacity course is used to precalculate the HOG features for the whole image and then extract the search windows from the HOG images.

 ```python